Selma University Rankings

 Biography

 William Pickens was an American orator, educator, journalist, and essayist.
-He wrote multiple articles and speeches, and penned two autobiographies, first The Heir of Slaves (1911) and second Bursting Bonds (1923).
+He wrote multiple articles and speeches, and two autobiographies, The Heir of Slaves (1911) and Bursting Bonds (1923).
 In the latter book he noted race-motivated attacks on African Americans, both in the urban riots of 1919, which took place across the country, and in lynchings in 1921.

-2. D. Augustus Straker
+4. D. Augustus Straker

 D. Augustus Straker